Bridge to Liberal Arts Success at Tufts (BLAST)

 • The program is free for all students.
 Tuition, room and board, unlimited dining, and textbooks will be provided by the program.
 Upon completion of the program, students will be awarded a $1,000 stipend and a reimbursement for their travel costs.

-• Yes.
-Transportation will be provided from the airport/train station to Tufts University and back to the airport/train station on your departure date.
+• No. Transportation will not be provided from the airport/train station to Tufts University and back to the airport/train station on your departure date.

 • No. The second summer session goes by very quickly, and missing one day of class is like missing three days of regular semester hours.
 Attendance of all classes is required.